 Franklin became known for her covers, transforming songs once made famous by another artist into her own soulful anthem.
 That was the case for Otis Redding’s “Respect,” The Beatles’ “Eleanor Rigby,” Simon and Garfunkel’s “Bridge Over Troubled Water,” Dionne Warwick’s “I Say A Little Prayer,” Ben E. King’s “Spanish Harlem,” The Band’s “The Weight,” Dusty Springfield’s “Son Of A Preacher Man,” Sam Cooke’s “You Send Me,” and so many others.

 But one thing that we sometimes forget about Franklin was that she was also a songwriter.
 Especially in her Atlantic career, many of her biggest hits were originals.
 Franklin’s originals were deeply personal, a reflection on a life that—despite her fame and fortune—was often troubled.
 She had her first child before she was even a teenager, her marriage to Ted White throughout the 1960s was often abusive, and on top of it all, she was subject to much of the same racism that any African-American artist, no matter how famous, faced in the 1950s and 60s.

-Her songs were outlets for her emotions, a way for her to channel frustration or her desire for freedom, and songs like "Think" and "Spirit In The Dark" capture these emotions for Aretha.
+Her songs were outlets for her emotions, a way for her to channel frustration or her desire for freedom.
+Here are two of those original songs now, beginning with her 1968 song “Think,” on Afterglow.